magnusnordlander/silvia-pi/README.md

 Caveat emptor.

 ### Branches
 * You're currently looking at the master branch.
-That's most similar to brycesub/silvia-pi (though still pretty different), but still beta quality.
-* There's the asyncio branch, that's a rewrite using asyncio.
-That's what I'm currently running.
-Consider that the beta of this beta quality software.
+It's what I'm currently running on my espresso machine.
 * There's also the asyncio-display branch, which also adds support for an OLED display.
 Consider that alpha quality, though that's where I'm currently working.
+* There's the multiprocess branch, which is an older version, more architecturally similar to brycesub/silvia-pi

 ### Current Hardware
 * Raspberry Pi Zero W